bankh/automate/README.md

 <details>
 <summary><strong>3-Associating with OnShape IDs</strong></summary>
 All unique identifies are derived from their unique identifiers within Onshape.
-However, since Onshape query strings are case sensitive, contain non-path-friendly characters, and are too long for some file systems, we have canonicalized and shortened them.
+However, since Onshape query strings are case-sensitive, contain non-path-friendly characters, and are too long for some file systems, we have canonicalized and shortened them.
 In general, the association is given by

  <pre>
  {documentId}_{documentMicroversion}_{elementId}_{encoded_configuration}_{[encoded_part_id if relevant]}
  </pre>

- associated files are named with this id plus the relevant file extension (.json, .x_t, or .step).
+ associated files are named with this ID plus the relevant file extension (.json, .x_t, or .step).

-documentId, documentMicroversion, and elementId are unchanged from their onshape form except for being lower case only.
-The encoded configuration is the first 8 characters of the base32 encoded sha256 hash of the full configuration query string from Onshape.
+documentId, documentMicroversion, and elementId are unchanged from their OnShape form except for being lowercase only.
+The encoded configuration is the first eight characters of the base32 encoded sha256 hash of the full configuration query string from Onshape.
 Because this is a destructive transform, the .json file `config_encodings.json` is provided to map back to the original, unencoded query strings.
 Part id is also encoded as a base32 encoding of the original Onshape part_id, but this transform is reversible.
 The file `file_encodings.py` contains helper functions for converting back-and-forth between Onshape identifiers and the identifiers used in the AutoMate dataset.
 </details>

 __Sample files:__